Daytime habits to improve pre-teen and teenage sleep

-Physical activity and natural light during the day can help your child’s body produce melatonin at the right time each night.
+Physical activity and natural daylight can help your child’s body produce melatonin at the right time each night.

 Your child should avoid caffeine after 3 pm.
 Caffeine keeps you awake.
 Caffeine is in chocolate, cola, tea, coffee and energy drinks.

-Your child should keep naps to 20 minutes, and avoid naps close to bedtime.
-Sleeping during the day can make it harder to get to sleep at night.
+Your child should keep naps to 20 minutes and avoid naps close to bedtime.
+Long naps close to bedtime can make it harder to get to sleep at night.

-Bedtime habits to help teenagers sleep better at night
+Bedtime habits to help pre-teens and teenagers sleep better at night

 Encourage your child to go to bed at the same time every night.